Pushwoosh/go-connection-pool/README.md

 # What is it

-It's a library with connection pool implementation and all connections in pool works simultaneously.
+It's a library with connection pool implementation and all connections in pool work simultaneously.
  It's important if you want send more requests than one connection may serve.
-For example to fast send multiple email- or push-notifications.
+For example, to send multiple email- or push-notifications fast.

-In other hand it may be useful for site scrapping or ddos someone ;)
+On other hand it may be useful for site scrapping or to ddos someone ;)

 ## How to